joshijmusic/trespasser-ce-autosplitter/README.md

 ## ✨ Features

 * ✔️ Detects game load states
-* ✔️ Prevents time from running during loads
+* ✔️ Pauses timer from running during loads & pauses.
+* ❌ Does not automatically change level sections.
+This will come in 0.2.

 ## 📦 Installation